SHAIKAFIYA786/SHAIKAFIYA786/README.md

-👋 Hi, I'm Shaik Afiya! 🚀
+my no👋 Hi, I'm Shaik Afiya! 🚀
 💻 Full-Stack Developer | AI Enthusiast | Future Entrepreneur
 🔍 Looking for a job or internship in software development